 Information about the Geography of Cyclades islands, in Greece: the Cyclades is an island complex located in the southern part of the Aegean Sea, between Attica and Crete.
 It is a natural continuation of Cape Sounion and Evia, the second largest island in Greece.
-The name of the complex was given from the ancient geographers while the islands form a circle around the sacred island of Delos island (the birthplace of goddess Artemis and god Apollo).
+The name of the complex was given by the ancient geographers while the islands form a circle around the sacred island of Delos (the birthplace of goddess Artemis and god Apollo).

-The geological history of Cyclades witnesses the countless geological treasures which are displayed on every island.
-Despite the poor vegetation, the islands are blessed with a rare type of flora and fauna and thousands of plant and animal species, an ideal environment for the nature lovers.
+The geological history of the Cyclades witnesses the countless geological treasures which are displayed on every island.
+Despite the poor vegetation, the islands are blessed with a rare type of flora and fauna and thousands of plant and animal species, an ideal environment for nature lovers.

 The most interesting islands in terms of geological aspects are Santorini island and Milos island.

 Information about the geography of the islands of Cyclades: